Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 I mean, I'm not saying people push you over, but what do you do?

-Oh, so nobody like pushes you around or nobody's ever mean to you or 'cause it seems like you're kind of grouchy about work a lot.
+Because it seems like you're kind of grouchy about work a lot.

-So your students can be difficult, right?
+Okay, so your students can be difficult, right?

-And maybe they try and push you around or they ask for things that are unfair or something like that.
+And maybe they try and push you around, or they ask for things that are unfair, or something like that.

 So what do you do?

-Well, I mean of course I'm not speaking like a five-year-old here, just so you know.
+Well, I mean, of course, I'm not speaking like a five-year-old here, just so you know.

-You don't confront them directly on it, you just make mean comments and try to make them feeb feel bad, right?
+You don't confront them directly on it, you just make mean comments and try to make them feel bad, right?

-Because you know, you have a pretty bad temper around here sometimes, Dad.
+Because, you know, you have a pretty bad temper around here sometimes, Dad.

-And so I guess you know something about and and so when a kid pushes me over, you say, Well, you're just supposed to dust it off and and I don't know, ignore it, but you don't ignore things that make you mad, which is why you kind of grouchy.
+And so when a kid pushes me over, you say, well, you're just supposed to dust it off and, I don't know, ignore it.

-I mean sometimes.
+I mean, sometimes.

-Uh but you do get pretty aggressive at home, right?
+But you do get pretty aggressive at home, right?

 Okay, okay, so because I was mad at the kid, right?